Should You Use a Health Insurance Broker?

 Offers guidance

-One of the most important jobs of a health insurance broker is to help clients understand how health insurance works.
+One of the most important jobs of a health insurance broker is to help clients find a plan that fits what they're looking for.

-Health insurance is complex, and finding a plan on your own might feel overwhelming.
-A broker will listen to your situation and help you understand what kind of coverage is best.
-If you have questions about how health insurance works, a broker can offer expert advice and recommendations.
+A broker listens to your situation and helps you understand what kind of coverage is best.
+If you have questions about how health insurance works, a broker can give expert advice and recommendations.

 If you're a business owner, you may need to offer health insurance to your workers.
-You'll probably think about your company's resources and what kind of coverage is best for your employees.
-A business health insurance broker can help you find the right policy.
-They can also help you understand the rules of business health insurance, like which employees you need to cover.
+A group health insurance broker can help you find the right policy.
+They can also help you understand the rules of group health insurance, like which employees you need to cover.

 Compares companies and plans

-Some health insurance brokers only work with specific companies.
-This means you will only be able to get quotes and buy a policy from the companies the broker represents.
+However, you can only get quotes and buy a policy from the companies the broker works with.
 Brokers might also be able to help you get coverage from the federal health insurance exchange or a state exchange.

 Helps you apply for a policy

-Your broker will help you fill out an online application or a paper application.
+A broker can help you fill out an online application or a paper application.
 You'll need to have some information ready, like your name, address and financial information.
 A health insurance broker can help make sure the application is correct and complete.

-If you're buying a policy from a marketplace, you'll have to apply during open enrollment, which happens in the late fall and early winter.
+If you're buying a policy from a marketplace, you'll have to apply in the late fall and early winter, during what's called "open enrollment."
 You can apply for health insurance outside of open enrollment if you qualify for a special enrollment period.
 There are several ways to qualify, including moving, losing coverage through your job or getting married.

 If you're buying coverage directly from a company, you might be able to buy a policy at any time without qualifying for special enrollment, but it depends on the company's rules.